Read This First

 Prompt 3: Enumerate and comment on the emotions that may contribute to the “intuition” that moral realism is correct.

-The pressure point is Emotions behind moral-realist intuitions: this is where Moral Realism & Intuition stops being merely named and starts guiding judgment.
+The live issue is Emotions behind moral-realist intuitions.
+This is where Moral Realism & Intuition starts to guide judgment instead of merely sounding important.

-By this point in the page, the earlier responses have already put moral realism's intuitive pull in motion.
-This final prompt gathers that pressure around emotions behind moral-realist intuitions, so the page closes with a more disciplined view rather than a disconnected last answer.
+The earlier sections should already have put moral realism's intuitive pull in motion.
+The last prompt gathers that pressure around emotions behind moral-realist intuitions, so the page closes with a more disciplined view rather than a disconnected answer.

 This reconstruction preserves the anti-realist pressure rather than translating it back into conventional moral realism.
 The curator's point is not merely that cultures disagree; it is that moral vocabulary may be doing emotional, social, and practical work without successfully referring to stance-independent moral facts.
 That view should not be softened into casual relativism; it is a sharper claim about what moral language is doing when it sounds as if it has discovered a property of the world.